How to Find the Best Protein Powder for Liver Cirrhosis

 Regularly eating emulsifiers, thickeners, and other additives can not only upset your stomach, but also alter the composition of your gut microbiome (North Clin Istanb, 2019).

-This can lead to gut dysbiosis (Microorganisms, 2022), which has been linked to the development of several chronic liver diseases (JHEP Rep, 2019).
+These shifts, known as gut dysbiosis, have been linked to the development of several chronic liver diseases (JHEP Rep, 2019).

-Although this link is not yet fully understood, it is thought that increased intestinal permeability, chronic inflammation, and changes in short-chain fatty acid production are to blame.
+Although this connection is not yet fully understood, it is thought that increased intestinal permeability, chronic inflammation, and changes in short-chain fatty acid production are to blame.

 ⚠️ Here is a list of the most common food additives in protein supplements: